 The Teaching: We have a commitment to excellence in instruction, with a world-class undergraduate curriculum that has been adopted by many departments around the country.
 We are re-designing our graduate curriculum to meet the needs of today's students, with reduced course loads, more seminars, small classes to enable serious faculty/student interaction, a strong focus on building complex systems, and immediate involvement in research.

 The People: We have a diverse yet close-knit student body, serious about work but able to have fun.
 Faculty, staff, and students interact socially both inside and outside the department.
-Various department-sponsored activities -- such as the weekly Tea Time and the Computer Science picnic -- complement student-run activities -- such as the weekly Happy Hour -- to foster a uniquely friendly and collegial atmosphere.
+Various department-sponsored activities -- such as the montly afternoon socials with staff, faculty, and students -- complement student-run activities including lunches and area outings -- to foster a uniquely friendly and collegial atmosphere.
 Our students are motivated and nurtured for excellence, and leave our program in high demand by industry.
 Our senior faculty provide extraordinary contacts, and we have had superb success recruiting excellent junior faculty.
 In an era of extraordinarily competitive markets for top talent, the best young faculty in the nation are choosing Virginia; something's going on here!

 The Community: The University of Virginia is located in Charlottesville, which has been recognized as one (#22) of the top 100 places to live in America by Livability.com.
 Built by Thomas Jefferson, the University enjoys a unique historical significance in the nation.
 Its picturesque surroundings, overlooking the Blue Ridge mountains, are rich with history, natural beauty, and recreation opportunities.
 These include hiking, biking, canoeing, horseback riding, and many others.
 A mid-sized college town, Charlottesville combines the amenities of larger cities with student campus lifestyle and the charm and safety of smaller towns.